-Business, along with the public sector and the community sector, is important for generating employment and managing the production of human needs and wants.
+Business, along with the public sector and the community sector, is important for generating employment while producing and servicing human needs and wants.
 The business sector therefore has an important role to play in the transition to an environmentally sustainable, socially just, future.

-- 1. the ACT needs a robust, diverse and sustainable private sector that complements strong public and community sectors, and grows significant and meaningful employment - 2. business, government and community sectors working together can best achieve mutually beneficial outcomes - 3.
-ACT Government procurement decisions are an important way to support the local and regional economy and promote environmental and social responsibility - 4. the business sector has an important role in reducing unemployment, underemployment and economic inequality, including through alternative business models such as micro and small business, member- and worker-owned cooperatives, social enterprises and for-profit corporations - ACT Government needs to collaborate with the regional business sector to respond to challenges, such as climate change, recession and food security, and to improve environmental and social outcomes - 6. in competition and fair cooperation between businesses that encourage a diverse business sector, rather than allowing large businesses to dominate sectors - 7. consumers and small businesses should be protected from unethical and unfair business practices - 8. consumers should be provided with easily accessible information about their consumer rights.
-There should be adequate resourcing to enforce these rights.
+- 1. business, government and community sectors working together can best achieve mutually beneficial outcomes - 2. the ACT private sector needs to be robust, diverse and sustainable, to complement strong public and community sectors, and provide meaningful employment where people want to live and work - 3. procurement decisions by the ACT Government and other public sector organisations are an important way to support the local and regional economy, innovation, and promote environmental and social responsibility - 4. the business sector has an important role in reducing unemployment, underemployment and economic inequality, including through micro and small business, and alternative business models such as member- and worker-owned cooperatives and social enterprises - 5.
+ACT Government needs to collaborate with the regional business sector to respond to social and environmental challenges and improve wellbeing outcomes - 6. in competition and fair cooperation between businesses that encourage a diverse business sector, instead of allowing large private businesses to dominate sectors - 7. consumers and small businesses should be protected from unethical and unfair business practices - 8. consumers should be provided with easily accessible information about their consumer rights.
+There should be adequate resourcing to enforce these rights and access to affordable remedies.